Flugtiger/ai-app-generator/README.md

 ## Project Summary

-This project is a tool for automatically generating an application with a Domain-Driven Design (DDD) model and application services from requirements and commands.
-It leverages Large Language Models (LLMs) to interpret natural language requirements and generate clean, well-structured code that follows DDD principles.
+This project is a tool for automatically generating a complete application with a Domain-Driven Design (DDD) model and application services from requirements and commands.
+It leverages Large Language Models (LLMs) to interpret natural language requirements and generate clean, well-structured code that follows DDD and onion architecture principles.

 ### Key Features

 - **Model Generation**: Convert natural language requirements into a complete domain model with entities, value objects, aggregates, and repositories
 - **Application Services Generation**: Create application services based on commands that interact with the domain model
-- **File Management**: Read and write code to the file system while maintaining proper structure
+- **Infrastructure Code Generation**: Generate the infrastructure layer based on the domain model and 'infrastructure requirements'
+- **Interface Generation**: Generate an interface for the application (currently restricted to a CLI)
+- **Project Files Generation**: Generate the project files, e.g. README, third-party dependencies, etc.
 - **Command-Line Interface**: Easy-to-use CLI for all operations

 ### How It Works

-1. **Requirements Collection**: Users define model requirements in natural language
+1. **Requirements Collection**: Users define model requirements, commands and infrastructure requirements in natural language
-2. **Command Definition**: Users define commands that represent actions in the system
-3. **Model Generation**: The system uses LLMs to interpret requirements and generate a domain model
+2. **App Generation**: The system uses LLMs to interpret requirements and generate a the different application layers (onion architecture)
-4. **Application Services Generation**: The system generates application services based on commands and the domain model
-5. **Code Output**: Generated code is written to the file system in the proper structure
+3. **Code Output**: Generated code is written to the file system in the proper structure

+### Milestones

+- [x] The ai-app-generator can generate itself from natural language requirements (CLI only)
+- [ ] The generated application can be built incrementally by adding and modifying requirements
+- [ ] Go beyond CLI applications, i.e. serverless
+- [ ] Build a SaaS for generating applications from requirements
+- [ ] Build a comprehensive requirements engineering SaaS that provides the base for generating applications using AI

 ## Usage Guide